 Diagnosing Your Pet’s Ailment or Injury

-Our veterinary staff can rapidly diagnose your pet’s injury or condition via x-rays, CT scans, MRIs and ultrasound imaging.
-Once Baseline Animal Hospital, Boarding, & Grooming understands the depth of your pet’s illness or injury, a treatment plan will be developed in order to help your pet heal and restore your pet’s health.
+Our veterinary staff can rapidly diagnose your pet’s injury or condition via digital x-rays and ultrasound imaging, if futher diagnostics are needed we can schedule a CT scan at our location.
+Once Baseline Animal Hospital's doctors understand the depth of your pet’s illness or injury, a treatment plan will be developed in order to help your pet heal and restore your pet’s health.
 If you have any questions or concerns about your pet’s health and his or her diagnosis, we would be happy to answer them and provide you with guidance in order to help make your pet comfortable during the healing process.

 For more information on our radiology and diagnostic imaging services in Rancho Cucamonga, call us at (909) 987-4788 today.